Home " King Willem-Alexander opens green hydrogen production station in Nieuwegein

 Initiators of Hysolar (Robert Scholman, Joan van Kesse, Jos Boere) together with King Willem-Alexander at the just opened electrolyser

 On Friday, Oct.
 4, His Majesty King Willem-Alexander opened Hysolar's electrolyser (production station) at KWR in Nieuwegein.
 The electrolyser produces green hydrogen for the hydrogen filling station at Aannemingsbedrijf Jos Scholman.
 The electrolyser came about with European funding through the Life NEW HYTS project.
-Before the official opening, a short seminar took place with, among others, the initiators of Hysolar, Aannemingsbedrijf Jos Scholman, filling station builder Van Kessel/Greenpoint and innovation accelerator Allied Waters.
+Before the official opening a short seminar was held with, among others, the initiators of Hysolar, Aannemingsbedrijf Jos Scholman, filling station builder Van Kessel/Greenpoint and innovation accelerator Allied Waters.

 King Willem-Alexander sits in hydrogen-powered crane truck and opens electrolyser